PhD in Maternal Child Health & Health Communication

 Most of their contact with CNPDI, outside of intensive study blocks based at CNPDI, will be through electronic means.
 A bespoke programme addressing personal, professional and academic development is in place to maximise this learning opportunity and ensure full integration between PhD students and the wider work of the Initiative.

-What are the admission requirements for a PhD in Maternal Child Health and the PhD on Health communication programmes?
+What are the admission requirements for a PhD in Maternal Child Health and the PhD in Health Communication?

 - 2000 word proposal for your study (in alignment with CNPDI directive) – including your study context; problem statement and approach